Git Tags: How to Mark Releases and Versions

 Delete tags:

-# Delete local tag
+# Delete a local tag

 git tag -d v1.0

-# Delete remote tag
+# Delete a remote tag (two equivalent ways)

 git push origin --delete v1.0